ismailAlAbdali/FFNN_MINST_0_1/README.md

 2-	Install the following libraries.\
 a.
 Pandas\
 b.
 NumPy\
 You can Install them by typing in your terminal.\
--	pip install <name of library above>\
+-	pip install "name of library above"
 3-	run the project using the command:\
 -	python3 main.py